novenera/fta-marketplace-tech/docs/intro.md

 #### [prev](./welcome.md) | [home](./welcome.md)  | [next](./concepts.md)

 ### Goals
-- To help simplify the deployment to the Commercial Marketplace.
+- To help simplify the deployment to the Commercial Marketplace
 - To understand the technical requirements when publishing solutions to the Commercial Marketplace
 - To qualify which right transactable offer type to for:
     - SaaS Transact